 Intel employee John Doerr introduced the OKR method to Silicon Valley corporations, where this new approach also quickly became very popular.
 Doerr designed his OKR approach to be flexible and simple.
 His guideline was that the goal was what the company's workers wanted to achieve.
 He referred to the bowl result as a metric by which progress could be measured.
 The advantage of OKR is its great flexibility, as the template can be adapted to virtually any purpose.
 This innovative management approach is just as suitable for tech companies as it is for small and medium-sized enterprises or public authorities.
 No less a figure than Google founder Larry Page highlighted the positive influence of Grove's conceived OKR method on the success of his own company.
 Digital corporations such as Twitter, Netflix, Amazon and Microsoft are also convinced by this flexible management solution.

-It's hard to believe: in Germany, the majority of employees are dissatisfied with the objectives set by management.
+It's hard to believe: in Germany, the majority of workers are dissatisfied with the objectives set by management.
 Only a small number, on the other hand, are satisfied with the way in which corporate goals are implemented.
 Management and employees often go their separate ways when it comes to implementing the company's goals instead of working together to achieve the company's success.
 To put it bluntly, everyone cooks their own soup and contributes according to their abilities.

 OKR: Involve employees in goal implementation